mvtteoleo/PACS_PROJ/README.md

   -  [MPI_Types](https://gist.github.com/2b-t/50d85115db8b12ed263f8231abf07fa2)
   To handle the MPI types in a consistent way give the template usage.

-All the classes have the relative implementation in the impl/ directory.
-The tests are divided in parallel and serial for debug porpouses.
+The tests are divided in parallel and serial for debug purposes.
 All the executables will be in the build directory and then each is divided between serial and parallel subdirectory.